joyzoursky/docker-python-chromedriver/README.md

 Note: The `render.sh` is written for Mac OS; If you are using Windows or other OS, some commands may need to be optimised before running.

-Thanks a lot for helping on improving this project!
+Thanks a lot for helping and improving this project!